Are you planning a vacation with your little one? Maybe you can’t fit your regular stroller in with all your luggage when you visit family?

 It’s Compact

 Airlines have a maximum allowable hand luggage size.
-You don’t have to worry with this stroller as it meets the specifications for a carry-on bag.
-Popping it in an overhead airplane compartment, under the seat on a train, or in a car trunk is a breeze.
+You don’t have to worry about this stroller as it meets the specifications for a carry-on bag on most flights.
+It folds quickly, requiring only one hand, so you can pop it in an overhead airplane compartment, under the seat on a train, or in a car trunk.

-Even when open, this stroller isn’t large, measuring 42 inches by 17 inches by 34 inches.
-It’s wonderful for trips to the mall and negotiating tight aisles in the store.
+It’s wonderful for shopping trips and negotiating tight aisles in the store.

 Ready for a Smooth Ride

 Travel strollers often sacrifice suspension and comfort for weight and size.
 It’s not the case with this model; padding in the seat and patented technology make for a smooth ride.
-Whether it’s cobbled streets in Europe, a stroll around Disneyworld, or navigating the local sidewalks, the bumps will be absorbed.
+Whether it’s cobbled streets in Europe, a stroll around Disneyworld, or navigating the local sidewalks, this stroller will absorb the bumps.

 Plenty of Storage

 Are you worried about where to keep all the extra baby stuff when you’re out?
-The storage basket underneath can hold up to 11 pounds in weight.
+The storage basket underneath can hold a lot.

 Not Recommended for Infants